johnedstone/django-oidc-client-ex/README.md

 - Demonstrates using OpenID Connect Client with django

 ### To do in order to get to django 1.10 ###
-- django-braces has a url problem
+- django-braces has a url problem - maybe the same as djangooidc, below
-- and djangooidc has a warning
+- and djangooidc has a warning that needs to be resolved, for django 1.10: django.conf.urls.patterns() is deprecated

+### Next step ###
+- Develop this example for PaaS, e.g. OpenShift